wpquads/quick-adsense-reloaded/readme.txt

 = 1.7.9 =
 * New: Add up to 11 paragraph ads with WP QUADS PRO
 * New: Fix tag condition in wp quads pro
+* New: Support for Google Auto Ads with WP QUADS PRO
 * Tweak: Rename ad tabs

 = 1.7.8 =